axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/iframe/index.rst

       <ui:composition template="/layouts/frame-10.xhtml">
          ...
          <script>
-            window.processSteps = ["Create Investment Request", "Approve Investment Request"];
+            // Set the process steps directly as Array. window.processSteps = ["Create Investment Request", "Approve Investment Request"];

+            // If the process steps are set in HTML dialog logic or java code, convert it to JSON format
+            // Use this code if the process steps are a Java String list window.processSteps = #{portalComponentUtilsBean.convertToJSON(data.steps)};

             window.currentProcessStep = 0;
             window.currentProcessStep = #{data.currentProcessStep};
             window.isHideTaskName= false;